hortonworks/cloudbreak/docs/azure.md

 cbd start
 ```

-Launching it the first will take more time as it downloads all the docker images needed by Cloudbreak.
+Launching it first will take more time as it downloads all the docker images needed by Cloudbreak.

 After the `cbd start` command finishes you can check the logs of the Cloudbreak server with this command: